Correspondences acting on constant cycle curves on K3 surfaces: Correspondences on K3 surfaces of degree .

 Assume that $p$ is rationally equivalent to $p'$, then the same holds for $3p$ and $3p'$.
 From above, $3p+q$ is rationally equivalent to $3p'+q'$.
 Thus, by difference, $q$ and $q'$ are rationally equivalent.

 Conversely, let $q$ be rationally equivalent to $q'$.
 Since from above $3p+q$ is rationally equivalent to $3p'+q'$, by difference the same holds for $3p$ and $3p'$.
 This means that $p-p'$ is a $3$ torsion cycle of $X$.
-Now since $CH_0(X)$ is torsion free (see \cite{Roj80} or also \cite[theorem 14.14]{Voi2}), $p$ and $p'$ must be rationally equivalent on $X$. \end{proof} \begin{remark} Alternatively, to prove the previous lemmma one can compute the class of $l_{p,q}\cap X$, for a general pair of distinct $p,q\in X$.
-Since the line $l_{p,q}$ is intersection of a general hyperplane through $p$ and a general hyperplane section through $q$, this class must be a multiple of the Beauville-Voisin class $c_X$ (see \cite{BV04}), and since $X$ is a quartic surface, the it must be $[l_{p,q}\cdot X]=4c_X$.
+Now since $CH_0(X)$ is torsion free (see \cite{Roj80} or also \cite[theorem 14.14]{Voi2}), $p$ and $p'$ must be rationally equivalent on $X$. \end{proof} \begin{remark} Alternatively, to prove the previous lemma one can compute the class of $l_{p,q}\cap X$, for a general pair of distinct $p,q\in X$.
+Since the line $l_{p,q}$ is intersection of a general hyperplane through $p$ and a general hyperplane section through $q$, this class must be a multiple of the Beauville--Voisin class $c_X$ (see \cite{BV04}), and since $X$ is a quartic surface, the it must be $[l_{p,q}\cdot X]=4c_X$.
 Thus, in particular, any two lines through a pair of points of $X$ are rationally equivalent. \end{remark}

-Using the previous lemma we can provide an alternative proof to the generic finiteness of the second projection $\pi_{2,J}$ of Theorem \ref{thm:corrJ}, which does not compute the degree but has its own interest at the level of cycles.
+Using the previous lemma we can provide a proof to the generic finiteness of the second projection $\pi_{2,J}$ of Theorem \ref{thm:corrJ}, which does not compute the degree but it does not require the assumption that $X$ does not contain any line.

-\begin{proof}[{\it Alternative proof to the generic finiteness of $\pi_{2,J}$}] Assume by contradiction that $\pi_{2,J}$ is not generically finite and so the image $\pi_{2,J}(J)$ is a curve $C$ since it is not constant.
+\begin{proof}[{\it Alternative proof to the generic finiteness of $\pi_{2,J}$}, which holds for any smooth quartic surface $X$. ] Assume by contradiction that $\pi_{2,J}$ is not generically finite and so the image $\pi_{2,J}(J)$ is a curve $C$ since it is not constant.
 Using that $\pi_{1,J}$ is finite, we can show that there exists a curve $C''\subseteq X$ such that $CH_0(C'')\to CH_0(X)$ is surjective.
 This leads to a contradiction because the Chow group of a curve is finitely generated but by Mumford's Theorem (see \cite{Mum68}) the Chow group of $X$ is not.

 In other words, we prove that there exists a curve $C''\subseteq X$ such that for any point $x\in X$ there is a point $p\in C$ such that $x$ and $p$ are rationally equivalent.

 Since $\pi_{2,J}:J\to C$ is surjective by assumption and $J$ is two dimensional, there exists a curve $C'\subseteq J$ such that the restriction $\pi_{2,J}:C'\to C$ is still surjective.
 We claim that its image with respect to the first projection $\pi_{1,J}(C')$ is a curve $C''$ with the property above.